datacorner/data-preparation-fundamentals/README.md

 * Take advantage of Python and visual tools like Alteryx
 * Apply the right data preparation technique for the right outcome

-Data Preparation fundamentals is for anyone who works with data, from seasoned data architects to marketing pros and business analysts.
+The Art of Data Alchemy is for anyone who works with data, from seasoned data architects to marketing pros and business analysts.
 It presents data preparation methods with clear language and concrete examples.
 You’ll explore tried-and-true approaches along with emerging generative AI techniques.
 You’ll especially appreciate the insights into automation and data governance.

 ## About the book
-Data Preparation fundamentals teaches you to tackle the challenges you’ll face as you work with data.
+The Art of Data Alchemy teaches you to tackle the challenges you’ll face as you work with data.
 You’ll master popular data wrangling tools like Python and Alteryx.
 Complex data prep concepts are broken down into clear, manageable steps and fully illustrated with engaging data sets—including data on the Titanic disaster, rating video games, sentiment analysis of Los Angeles restaurant recommendations, and more.
 The book is packed with vital advice for complex tasks, including merging multiple data sets, alerting systems for data quality, and scaling data preparation into large cloud-based pipelines.
 Learn universal techniques for data enrichment and transformation, and specialized approaches optimized for machine learning, analytics, and creating AI.

 ## About the reader
 For data workers of all skill levels, who know Python and the basics of SQL.